HiPerCoRe/KTT/documentation/ktt_api.md

 Supported data type sizes are 8, 16, 32 and 64 bits.
 Provided data type must be trivially copyable.
 Returns id assigned to argument by tuner.

-* `size_t addArgument(const std::vector<T>& data, const ArgumentMemoryLocation& memoryLocation, const ArgumentAccessType& accessType)`:
+* `size_t addArgument(const std::vector<T>& data, const ArgumentAccessType& accessType, const ArgumentMemoryLocation& memoryLocation)`:
 Similar to previous method, but also allows choice of argument memory location.
 Argument memory location specifies whether argument will be copied to device or host memory during its usage.
 If `ArgumentMemoryLocation::HostZeroCopy` is selected and tuner is in computation mode, client buffer will be used